norange-carrot/pretix_acronia_checkin_stats/README.rst

 The page displays:

 * **Summary section**: Gives an overview of total number of tickets in the check-in list and number of tickets with completed or uncompleted duties
 * **Export functionality**: Export the current filtered data as CSV.
-If no fiters are chosen, it will export all data.
+If no filters are chosen, it will export all data.
 * **Search functionality**: Filter results by order code, attendee name, email, product name, number of missing duties and number of completed duties
 * **Detailed table**: Shows each person's check-in count with direct links to order details
 * **Visual indicators**: Different colored badges for missing vs. completed duties